benjaminfoo/Architect/docs/index.md

 - Alpha versions (a) are unstable and in subject of larger changes - expect bugs.
 - Beta versions are more stable and in subject of smaller bugfixes - expect less bugs :).

+changelog 0.5.5a-test
+- preview-model physics are disabled now (the preview dont collide with the player anymore)
+- updated availabe constructions (updated generators, added useable bathtubs, added reactive targets (use with bow and arrow), added new references, ...)
+- updated about-page, merged coding-guide into project
+- upgraded codebase, removed and refactored (alot of) code

 changelog 0.5.4a-test
 - its now safe to enable / disable the mod